Eugene Rabinowitch: Botany

-A bibliography of Rabinowitch's publications was compiled by Govindjee at the Department of Botany, University of Illinois.
-The papers of Rabinowitch are held in the Special Collections at the University of Chicago Library.
+A bibliography of Rabinowitch's publications was compiled by Govindjee at the department of botany, University of Illinois.
+The papers of Rabinowitch are held in the special collections at the University of Chicago Library.

 Nuclear energy

-During World War II, Rabinowitch worked in the Metallurgical Laboratory (or "Met Lab"), the Manhattan Project's division at the University of Chicago.
-At that time he was a member of the Committee on Political and Social Problems, chaired by James Franck.
-Rabinowitch wrote (with help from Leó Szilárd) what became known as the Franck Report.
-The report recommended that nuclear energy be brought under civilian rather than military control and argued that the United States should demonstrate the atomic bomb to world leaders in an uninhabited desert or barren island before using it in combat.
+During World War II Rabinowitch worked for the Manhattan Project, and joined the Metallurgical Laboratory (or "Met Lab") at the University of Chicago.
+As a member of the Committee on Political and Social Problems, chaired by James Franck, Rabinowitch and Leó Szilárd wrote the so-called Franck Report, that "recommended that nuclear energy be brought under civilian rather than military control and argued that the United States should demonstrate the atomic bomb to world leaders in an uninhabited desert or barren island before using it in combat."
+His main task for the Manhattan Project was to prepare a handbook on uranium chemistry, based on new data obtained in the experiments.

-The social and ethical concerns expressed in the Franck Report translated into the guiding principles of the Bulletin of the Atomic Scientists, founded by Rabinowitch and fellow physicist Hyman Goldsmith.
+Rabinowitch and fellow physicist Hyman Goldsmith founded the Bulletin of the Atomic Scientists in 1945; Rabinowitch was its editor until his death in 1973, and wrote more than 100 articles for the magazine, most of them editorials.
 In the twenty-fifth anniversary issue of the Bulletin, Rabinowitch wrote that the magazine's purpose "was to awaken the public to full understanding of the horrendous reality of nuclear weapons and of their far-reaching implications for the future of mankind; to warn of the inevitability of other nations acquiring nuclear weapons within a few years, and of the futility of relying on America's possession of the 'secret' of the bomb."
-Over the years, Rabinowitch wrote more than 100 articles for the magazine, most of them editorials.